open-blockchain/docker-bitcoin/README.md

 would set `rpcpassword=changeme`.
 The `CONF_RPCPASSWORD` parameter is required.

+For parameters which can be passed multiple times, specify multiple values separated by a pipe symbol (|).
+That also means the pipe symbol can not be otherwise used in a parameter value.

 The container exposes ports 8333 for bitcoin protocol and 8332 for RPC.

 It is also recommended to map a volume for the bitcoin client data directory